elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.i2} The season of burning stars is about to begin.
+- {:.i2} The season of burning stars that begin.

 - {:.sp} 2nd Girl *(laughing.)*